ory/docs/docs/ecosystem/configuring.md

 ```

 You can combine several configuration files by defining the `-c` or `--config` flag multiple times when calling the CLI command or
-when importing configuration files to The Ory Network:
+when importing configuration files to Ory Network:

 ```
 someCommand --config file/a.yml --config file/b.yml